-Conditional grants of \$2.1 million were received from local authorities to partly finance investments in new development facilities at Pessac.
+Conditional grants of \$2.1 million in 2005 and \$2.7 million in 2006 were received from local authorities to partly finance investments at Pessac.
 The grants are conditional on completion of the total investment programme and ongoing employment at the facilities for a period of three to five years.
 Conditional grants are recognized in other income when all conditions stated in the grant have been met.